sypets/sypets_example_shortcut_records_pages/README.md

 Example for reproducing TYPO3 Issue:

-Record selector behaves differently depending for pages depending on where you click (left or right column)
+Record selector behaves differently for pages depending on where you click (left or right column)

 ## Reproduce